Author: Ernie Vallery

 History IX

-[Ebal’s Plea, fifteen of thirty-two]
+[Ebal’s Plea, fifteen of thirty]

 Despite the brouhaha Stripling pressed on.